LLNL/RAJA/docs/sphinx/user_guide/feature/policies.rst

 of Statements that are composed in the order that they appear in the kernel policy to construct a kernel.
 A Statement may contain an enclosed StatmentList.
 Thus, a ``RAJA::KernelPolicy`` type is really just a StatementList.

-The main Statements types provided by RAJA are ``RAJA::statement::For`` and ``RAJA::statement::Lambda``, that we have shown above.
+The main Statement types provided by RAJA are ``RAJA::statement::For`` and ``RAJA::statement::Lambda``, that we have shown above.
 A 'For' Statement indicates a for-loop structure and takes three template arguments:
 'ArgId', 'ExecPolicy', and 'EnclosedStatements'.
 The ArgID identifies the